derfman9303/splurty/README.md

 1. **Clone repo:**

-        git@github.com:derfman9303/flixter.git
+        git@github.com:derfman9303/splurty.git

-2. **On the command line, navigate to the Flixter directory**
+2. **On the command line, navigate to the Splurty directory**

-        cd flixter
+        cd splurty

 3. **Create the database**